Luke Williams Player Props: Dodgers vs. Cubs

 - Williams hit .236 with five doubles, a triple, a home run and 10 walks.

-- Logging a trip to the plate in 79 games last season, he hit only one home run.
+- He homered once out of 79 games a year ago, leaving the ballpark in 0.7% of his plate appearances.

-- In five of 79 games last year, Williams drove in a run, and he had one game with more than one RBI.
+- In five of 79 games last season, Williams drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.